Xi Jinping calls for "rapidly raising" the armed forces - ExBulletin

 Xi Jinping calls for “rapidly raising” the armed forces

-China should maximize its national strategic capabilities with the aim of systematically improving the country’s overall strength to deal with strategic risks, protect strategic interests and achieve strategic goals, Xi said Wednesday.
+Chinese leader Xi Jinping has called for a faster elevating of the armed forces to world-class standards in a speech just days after a senior diplomat warned of the growing possibility of conflict with the United States unless Washington don’t change course.

-His remarks to delegates to the ceremonial parliament representing the People’s Liberation Army, the military wing of power Communist Partyand the paramilitaries People’s Armed Policewere broadcast by the official Xinhua news agency.
+China should maximize its national strategic capabilities with the aim of systematically improving the country’s overall strength to deal with strategic risks, safeguard strategic interests and achieve strategic goals, Xi said Wednesday (local time).

 Xi made a series of calls to speed up building self-reliance in science and technology, strengthen strategic capabilities in emergency areas, make industrial and supply chains more resilient, and make national reserves stronger. capable of protecting national security.